 When you apply for a job, your resume is the first impression you make on a potential employer.
 The average recruiter spends just <em>6 seconds</em> looking at a resume before deciding whether to cast it aside or call the candidate for an interview, so your resume needs to be its very best to make an immediate impression.
 That means avoiding mistakes on your resume.

-After you've built your resume, whether it be with the help of our resume builder tool or by hand, resume proofreading is the game-changing step to prevent the typo that could cost you your next job.
+After you've built your resume, whether it be with the help of our resume builder or by hand, resume proofreading is the game-changing step to prevent the typo that could cost you your next job.

 We'll take you through the variety of connections you can leverage for your resume review process, in addition to the most common resume mistakes to be on the lookout for.
 Soon, you'll have a perfect resume that will make a positive impression in less than 6 seconds flat.

 Streamline and organize your experience to be easy for your reader to take in.

 The Most Common Resume Mistakes to Watch Out For